amrhalawanii/Cortal/README.md

-# Cortal
-Cortal is a Complaints Management Portal
-It's a Web App Developed using Flutter Web
-For the back end I used Firebase Authentication and Firestore for REST API
+**Cortal- Complaint Management Portal**
+Cortal is a web app that helps you manage customer complaints.
+With the ability to set up detailed workflows, Cortal gives you the control to manage your customer's experience.

+#-------------
+**Technologies used:**
+  - Front End :
+      - WebApp = The web app was designed and developed using Flutter Web
+  - Back End :
+      - User Authentication & user management: Firebase Authentication
+      - REST API For complaints management: Firestore RESR API
+ #-------------